Formicophilia (Crawling Insects)

 - 01List of paraphilias — Wikipediadefinition and existence of formicophilia as a recognized but very rare paraphilia involving crawling creatures

-- 02Formicophilia — Wikipediaetymology from Latin formica; classification as a narrow variant of zoophilia; coinage by Ratnin Dewaraja and John Money in 1986; the early Sri Lankan case and the 2012 fire-ant case
+- 02Formicophilia — Wikipediaetymology from Latin formica; classification as a narrow variant of zoophilia; coinage by Ratnin Dewaraja and John Money in 1986; details of the Sri Lankan case (ant-collecting from age nine; later snails, cockroaches and frogs); the 2012 Spizzirri et al. fire-ant case presented at the World Meeting on Sexual Medicine and published in a Journal of Sexual Medicine supplement

 - 03Dewaraja & Money (1986), Transcultural sexology: Formicophilia, a newly named paraphilia in a young Buddhist male — Journal of Sex & Marital Therapy 12(2)the 1986 coinage of the term, the Sri Lankan Buddhist case, and the endogenous (non-pornographic) development the authors emphasised